DeepCloth: Neural Garment Representation for Shape and Style Editing: T-posed Garment Representation

 \section{T-posed Garment Representation}

+For T-posed garment representation, a continuous UV-mask garment representation is proposed to map the 3D garment mesh onto the continuous 2D UV space, as illustrated below.
+Such a representation naturally encodes the 3D garment geometry distribution on top of human bodies, without relying on a fixed template, therefore supporting style transition and editing among different garment topologies.

-The first step of our \ourpaper is to represent garments with different shapes and topologies in a unified framework.
-Therefore, different garment shape styles of a garment type, i.e., front-opening/front-closing T-shirts with long/short sleeves, can be mapped into a same feature space.
-Notice that this section will only deal with T-posed garment model for garment shape encoding and transition, while garments under arbitrary poses will be handled in Sect.~\ref{subsec:garment_anim}.
+The first step of our \ourpaper is to represent garments with different shapes and topologies in a compact space.
+Therefore, different garment shape styles of a garment type, i.e., front-opening/front-closing T-shirts with long/short sleeves, can be mapped into the same feature space.
+Note that this section will only deal with the T-posed garment model for garment shape encoding and transition, while garments under arbitrary poses will be handled in Sect.~\ref{subsec:garment_anim}.

-For dealing with different garment types, we divide different garment types into two categories, and introduce our topology specific 2D garment geometry representation.
-The main idea is described as follows:

-\textbf{Case 1: for clothing that is homotopy to human surface} (e.g. T-shirts, pants), as it can be seen as a geometry structure covering the human surface, we map such clothing to a standard human model UV map~\cite{VideoBased3DPeople_Alldieck_2018_CVPR}, in order to establish the relationship between the garment vertexes and the nearby vertexes on the human model, and better represent the geometry features.
+In our representation framework, we regard a garment mesh as a geometric structure covering the human surface and then map such clothing to a standard human model UV map~\cite{VideoBased3DPeople_Alldieck_2018_CVPR} which stores the garment topologies and normal distance from the human body.
+By mapping the 3D garment geometry onto the 2D SMPL UV space, we are able to establish the relationship between the garment vertices and the nearby vertices on the human model, and better represent the geometric features.

-\textbf{Case 2: for clothing that is not homotopy to human surface} (e.g. dresses), we map them to an independent UV coordinate, to better reflect the characteristic of the garment geometry.
-Similar to Case 1, the boundary of the UV map demonstrates the edges and basic shape information, and the rendered values indicates the 3D positions of the garment vertexes.